The following is the schedule for this year’s DIG & DELVE Conference.

 2:45 … 30-minute break

-3:15 … DELVE #7 – Robert Larmer – The Many Inadequate Justification of Methodological Naturalism
+3:15 … DELVE #7 – Robert Larmer – The Many Inadequate Justifications of Methodological Naturalism

 Contrary to proponents’ claims, methodological naturalism is not metaphysically neutral.
 Consequently, its acceptance as a practice requires justification.
 Unfortunately for its advocates, attempts to justify it are failures.
 It cannot be defended as a definition, or a self-imposed limitation of science, nor, more modestly, as an inductively justified commitment to natural causes.
 As a practice, it functions not to further scientific investigation, but rather to impose an explanatory straitjacket.